Networking for Bloggers: 8 Keys to Making Yourself More Valuable to Others

 Just the opposite of the previous point, other bloggers may be interested in publishing one of your posts on their blog.
 If you have solid writing abilities or if you are well-known and respected, a guest post may bring a good bit of new readers to their blog.

 If you have experience or knowledge that someone else doesn’t have, your advice can be invaluable.
-An example that I’ve written about before was when David Peralty helped me with some database security issues.
-He had more knowledge on the subject than me and he was willing to help.
 We’ve all got some type of knowledge that we can share with others.

 What Are Your Thoughts?